rotki/rotki/docs/api.rst

    :statuscode 300: Possibility of syncing exists and the login was sent with sync_approval set to ``"unknown"``.
 Consumer of api must resend with ``"yes"`` or ``"no"``.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 401: Provided password is wrong for the user or some other authentication error.
    :statuscode 409: Another user is already logged in.
 User does not exist.
 There was a fatal error during the upgrade of the DB.
+Permission error while trying to access the directory where Rotki saves data.
    :statuscode 500: Internal Rotki error

 .. http:patch:: /api/(version)/users/(username)